QR4.4.8 Mass is Energy

 QR4.4.1 A Three-way Interaction

-In the standard model, quarks are fundamental particles unrelated to electrons or neutrinos.
-They come in two types, called up and down, with different charges.
-An up quark has a plus two-thirds charge and a down quark has a minus one-third charge, so two up quarks and a down quark make the positively charged proton nucleus of Hydrogen, the first atom.
-Each new periodic table atom has one more proton plus some neutrons, made from an up quark and two down quarks, so quarks form the nuclei of all known atoms.
+Standard model quarks are fundamental particles not related to electrons or neutrinos, that come in two types, called up and down, with different charges.
+An up quark has a plus two-thirds charge and a down quark has a minus one-third charge, so two up and one down quark give a plus-one charge proton, the nucleus of Hydrogen the first atom.
+Higher atoms have more protons plus neutrons, made from one up quark and two down quarks, so the nuclei of all atoms come from quarks.

 Figure 4.9.
 Three extreme light rays meet

-If electrons come from extreme photon collisions, quarks should arise same way, but all the phases possible for an axis have been covered, so it can’t be a one-axis result.
-The next option is a three-way interaction, where three rays of extreme light meet at a point on the same plane, as shown in Figure 4.9.
-Again, such an event is unlikely but it must have occurred in the early plasma by the quantum law of all action.
+If matter arises from colliding light, quarks should be the same, but all two-way collisions are electrons or neutrinos.
+The next possibility is that three rays of extreme light meet at a point in a plane, see Figure 4.9.
+Again, this is an unlikely event, but it must have occurred in the early plasma by the quantum law of all action.

-If not, this interaction isn’t stable alone but unlike electrons, quarks aren’t stable enough to exist alone.
-Had it not been so this model would fail, as few other reverse engineering options exist, but how then can processing fill the channels of a plane through a point, as electrons did for a line?
+It follows that this interaction isn’t stable alone but quarks, unlike electrons, aren’t stable alone.
+Were it not so, this model would fail, but how then can semi-stable quarks become stable in the nucleus of an atom?

 Next